 McGrath State Beach

 McGrath State Beach is one of the best bird-watching areas in California, with the lush riverbanks of the Santa Clara River and sand dunes along the shore.
-A nature trail leads to the Santa Clara Estuary Natural Preserve.
 Two miles of beach provide surfing and fishing opportunities, however, swimmers are urged to use caution because of strong currents and riptides.
 The park offers campsites by the beach.